Sopwith Camel

 The Sopwith Camel is a British First World War single-seat biplane fighter aircraft that was introduced on the Western Front in 1917.
-It was developed by the Sopwith Aviation Company as a successor to the Sopwith Pup and became one of the best known fighter aircraft of the Great War.
+It was developed by the Sopwith Aviation Company as a successor to the Sopwith Pup and became one of the best-known fighter aircraft of the Great War.
+Pilots flying Camels were credited with downing 1,294 enemy aircraft, more than any other Allied fighter of the conflict.
+Towards the end of the war, Camels lost their edge as fighters and were also used as a ground-attack aircraft.